3. Department Of Parks, Recreation And Libraries

 3-3-5: ACQUISITION POLICY: The Director of Parks, Recreation and Libraries, with the approval of the City Manager, shall establish an acquisition policy for the purchase of all books and audiovisual materials for the Westminster public libraries.

-(A) Pursuant to Section 2-4-3, W.M.C., the Parks, Recreation and Libraries Advisory Board shall recommend and the City Council shall adopt a schedule of fines and penalties to be imposed for the failure of any person to return materials in a period prescribed by the Director of Parks, Recreation and Libraries, or damaging any books, periodicals, other materials or library facilities.
+(A) Pursuant to Section 2-4-3, W.M.C., the Parks, Recreation, Libraries and Open Space Advisory Board shall recommend and the City Council shall adopt a schedule of fines and penalties to be imposed for the failure of any person to return materials in a period prescribed by the Director of Parks, Recreation and Libraries, or damaging any books, periodicals, other materials or library facilities.

 (B) For purposes of this Section, these terms shall be defined as follows: